pholser/junit-quickcheck/src/site/markdown/usage/other-types.md

     }
 ```

+## Implied generators via `ServiceLoader`

-To add a generator for a type without having to use `@From`, you can package it
+To use a generator for a type without having to use `@From`, you can package it
 in a [ServiceLoader]
 (http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html)
 JAR file and place the JAR on the class path. junit-quickcheck will make